This post will teach you all you need to know about health insurance for freelancers and self-employed people in Germany.

 Let's kick things off.

-Unlike most expats, freelancers have greater flexibility in choosing the best option, as income eligibility thresholds differ greatly from those of employees.
+Unlike employees, freelancers have greater flexibility in choosing their option, as income eligibility thresholds work differently for the self-employed.

 If all this sounds like gibberish right now, our introduction to German health insurance might be useful.